IncredibleLego/GoPong/README.md

 ## ROADMAP:

+ALL OPERATIONS THAT CAN BE DONE ONCE, MUST BE DONE ONCE IN DRAW AND UPDATE

 ### GENERAL:
 - Make game scalable: all that is drawn on screen must be adapted to the options
 - Modify draw on screen options to make text (menu ecc.) related to textDimension